 The first step towards action is knowledge.
 Are you a member of a community group that is eager to learn more about how they can protect our oceans and communities?
 Maybe your child’s teacher is looking for ways to teach kids about environmental protection?
 Our toolkit has powerpoints and tips for giving a presentation — you can even host a movie night!

-If you want to make change in your community, start with local media!
-Local newspapers, blogs, and magazines are a great venue for getting the word out.
+If you want to make a change in your community, start with local media!
+Local newspapers, blogs and magazines are a great way to get the word out.
 In the toolkit, we walk you through how to write a letter to the editor of your local newspaper and how to get it published.

 Fed up with all the plastic straws and utensils at fast food places and cafes?
 Join the growing movement urging establishments to get rid of throwaway plastic products.

 All over the world, towns, cities, and villages are standing up for a plastic-free future by implementing local bans and laws restricting the use of throwaway plastic.
 Be part of this movement by working with your neighbours to get your local government to do the same.